leonyork/xk6-output-timestream/README.md

 If you do want to use different tools (e.g. you don't like the shell setup), create `.devcontainer/tools.override.sh` and base it off [.devcontainer/tools.default.sh](.devcontainer/tools.default.sh).

-If you don't want to use dev containers, you'll need to make sure you install the tools from the [Dockerfile](Dockerfile) and the packages in [suggested tools](.devcontainer/tools.default.sh) that are needed for the VSCode extensions.
+If you don't want to use dev containers, you'll need to make sure you install the tools from the [devcontainer Dockerfile](.devcontainer/Dockerfile) and the packages in [suggested tools](.devcontainer/tools.default.sh) that are needed for the VSCode extensions.

 ### Where to start for development